Call Analytics Technology Explained

 What is Call Analytics, How Does it Work?

 Call analytics software is a solution designed to help companies collect, analyse and measure their call data.
 Marketers and sales teams can use the insights derived from call analytics tools to enhance marketing campaigns and access new opportunities for up-selling and cross-selling.
 On the other hand, contact centres could access call analytics to determine how well their agents are performing daily and implement strategies for better customer satisfaction.

 The goal of call analytics is to provide companies with as much information as possible about their everyday calls.
 The more you know about the conversations you’re having with your customers, the easier it will be to measure, manage and optimise performance in your team.

-Call analytics solutions track, monitor and even manage your entire inbound call strategy.
+Call analytics technology track, monitor and even manage your entire inbound call strategy.
 Used correctly, these tools can help with everything from transcribing complex calls, to ensuring that the right calls are routed to the most experienced employees.
 Some of the most common features of call analytics software include:

 - Call transcription: Ideal for both training and compliance purposes, call analytics software can transcribe spoken conversations into written text so that you can search through information quickly and easily

 - Keyword tracking: With call analytics tools, you can track conversations back to a crucial Some systems also allow for the monitoring of calls based on where they come from – this is known as geotagging

 - Predictive analysis: Thanks to artificial intelligence, modern call analytics platforms can make predictions about future contact centre activity and customer preferences based on previously gathered data

 - Sentiment analysis: Natural language processing solutions could allow companies to track the sentiment in a customer’s voice.
 Your business could use this information to measure how many happy and unhappy clients you deal with each month